esm7/obsidian-map-view/README.md

 Another way that the plugin parses location data is through **inline location URLs** in the format of `[link-name](geo:40.68,-74.04)`, which allow multiple markers in the same note.
 To prevent the need to scan the full content of all your notes, it requires an empty `locations:` tag in the note front matter ('locations' and not 'location').
+(In most methods of entering geolocations Map View will do this automatically.)
 Example:

 ```